sagemath/trac_to_gh/Issue 5940.md

 # Issue 5940: graph theory -- bug in is_circular_planar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5940

 Original creator: was